 Use of a Firearm as an Aggravating Factor

 The use of a firearm is also an aggravating factor in many other criminal charges.
-Of course, a firearm is considered a deadly weapon.
 Even if the firearm is properly registered with the State, its use for a criminal purpose is illegal.

 Any of these acts contain an otherwise illegal action that is made worse by the use of a firearm.
 That firearm does not need to be discharged, the mere threat of its use is sufficient for a conviction.
 An attorney in Westchester County could prepare a defense if criminal charges were elevated due to the alleged presence of a gun.

 The most obvious defense against an illegal possession of a firearm charge is to prove that the gun was in fact registered.
 Sad to say, it is not uncommon for police departments and prosecutors to overlook this database when making an arrest.
 If a defendant can prove that the gun was legally owned, those charges can be dropped.